dndworld/dndworld.github.io/character-building/cc-rules.md

 ### Character Details

 **Name**
-> - Your nickname, character name, as well as username must be easily pingable by the staff members and not something with over repetition of characters (e.g. Caaaaaallum), key-smashes (e.g. jahfjbqwubwqu), difficult to search (e.g. "Copy" or "Backup" as a name), use special font, etc.
+> - Your nickname, character name, as well as username must be easily pingable by the staff members and not something with repeated characters (e.g. Caaaaaallum), key-smashes (e.g. jahfjbqwubwqu), difficult to search (e.g. "Copy" or "Backup" as a name), uses special font, etc.

 **Age**
-> - You are not allowed to create characters younger than adolescence, using the guidelines the below chart.
+> - You are not allowed to create characters younger than Adolescence, using the guidelines the below chart.
 > - You also may not play a character who behaves drastically younger than their actual age, i.e. overtly childish behavior.

 ![](/images/race-age-chart.png)